 Apsara Arts works with all ages of the communities and creates funded programmes that are based on demand and need of the community.
 Below are some examples of our projects.

-Mela Rung Zone in partnership with Emergency Exit Arts will feature at Croydon Mela at Waddon Park in July 2019.
+Mela Rung Zone was partnered with Emergency Exit Arts at Croydon Mela at Waddon Park in July 2019.

-Mela Rung is a playful family zone as part of Croydon Mela attracting diverse audiences from across Croydon.
-Inspired by the rich culture of storytelling in Asia.
-Mela Rung will showcase multi-disciplinary contemporary & traditional storytelling techniques.
-We will have four feature areas; the Bridge of Stories, a central growing installation made of stories from people across Croydon; the stage programmed with local performers of dance, spoken word & poetry; the World of Imagination tent, home to up-close interactive performances and workshops in music, dance & drawing; a crafting workshop, creating hand-held items for participants to be able to take place in the finale event of the festival
+It showcased multi-disciplinary contemporary & traditional storytelling techniques.
+The four feature areas; the Bridge of Stories, a central growing installation made of stories from people across Croydon; the stage programmed with performers of dance, spoken word & poetry; the World of Imagination tent, home to up-close interactive performances and workshops in music, dance & drawing.

 Apsara Arts presented Magic Mela Story Camp in partnership with Emergency Exit Arts at Waddon Park.